Skip to main content

 Objectives for IDIs

-Navigating Compliance with Young & Associates
+Navigating compliance with Young & Associates

-In an era defined by regulatory scrutiny and evolving consumer expectations, ensuring compliance with FDIC signage and advertisement requirements is paramount for community banks.
+Ensuring compliance with FDIC signage and advertisement requirements is paramount for community banks.
 Embrace proactive compliance practices and partner with Young & Associates to navigate the complexities of regulatory change effectively.
 Contact us today to embark on your journey towards compliance excellence and safeguard the integrity of your institution in the ever-evolving financial landscape.

 Stay compliant.
 Stay confident.
 Choose Young & Associates.

-Spectrum of ACH Risk Categories
+Spectrum of ACH risk categories

 Compliance risk encompasses the threat of legal or regulatory sanctions, financial loss, or damage to reputation resulting from failure to comply with laws, regulations, and internal policies.
 For community financial institutions processing ACH transactions, compliance risk looms large due to the intricate web of regulations governing ACH transfers, including Regulation E and Article 4A of the Uniform Commercial Code, as well as Bank Secrecy Act/Anti-Money Laundering (BSA/AML) requirements, and the NACHA Rules and Guidelines.
 Institutions must conduct comprehensive ACH reviews to ensure adherence to regulatory standards and promptly rectify any violations or errors detected.

-2. Credit Risk From ACH Transactions
+2. Credit risk from ACH transactions

 Credit risk arises from the potential for financial loss due to the failure of parties involved in ACH transactions to fulfill their payment obligations.
 Community financial institutions face credit risk when originating or receiving ACH transactions, especially with the proliferation of high-risk activities such as nonrecurring payments.
 Establishing rigorous underwriting standards, evaluating originator creditworthiness, and setting appropriate exposure limits are crucial risk mitigation strategies for managing credit risk effectively.